Ah curb appeal! We know a fantastic house when we see one and stop to stare at it. In just one weekend, you can be the envy of the neighborhood!

 I liked the traditional styling and settled on this door lock set because I only needed the front set and it was budget friendly!

-The challenge?
-Do I stay with the same look I currently have or try something completely new?
+The challenge you may face?
+Do you stay with the same look or try something completely new?

 In my neighborhood, EVERY house has the same traditional black lights.

-This exterior sconce captures the coastal feeling and reflects the design of the other lanterns I have on the porch.
+This exterior sconce captures the coastal feeling and reflects the design of my home’s architecture.

 Plus I loved the idea of doing a satin nickel finish with the black handle to tie together the other elements I had in my front entryway.